Get assessed by a physiotherapist

 For more information, see our section: Recovering from sprained ankle.

-How long a sprained ankle takes to heal will depend on how severe your injury is.
+Your recovery will depend on how severe your sprained ankle is.
 If you only have a mild or moderate sprain, it should heal within a few weeks.
 If your injury is severe, it may take months to heal fully.
-But recovery times can vary a lot between people.
+But recovery times vary from person to person.
+Your pain and movement should carry on getting better as your ankle heals.

 For more information, see our section: Recovering from sprained ankle.